 Deep in the heart of the Connecticut River Valley, surrounded by the gently rolling foothills of the Green Mountains and the Berkshires, lies Northampton, the hometown of the Paradise City Arts Festival.
-Come fall, the trees and meadows turn gold, red and burnt orange, there’s a crisp note to the air, and the bustling “#1 Small Arts Town in America” becomes the Columbus Day Weekend home to hundreds of the country’s most celebrated artists and makers.
+Come autumn, the trees and hillsides turn red and gold, local farmstands are piled high with fruits and vegetables, and the bustling “#1 Small Arts Town in America” becomes the holiday weekend home to hundreds of the country’s most celebrated artists and makers.

 Did you know you can now take the Amtrak Vermonter from NYC to Northampton?
 The station is walking distance from the Festival and from Northampton’s center.
-You can even bring a bike. https://www.amtrak.com/home It leaves Penn Station at 11:30AM, arriving at 4PM.
+You can even bring a bike. https://www.amtrak.com/home.
 Get a weekend pass to Paradise City and stay through Monday!

 Creative Residents of the Pioneer Valley